hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_views/view_available_resources.rst

       If Grid Security Infrastructure (GSI) authentication is enabled on the group's job scheduler, VMs started for this group will require a grid certificate (**worker_cert**) and key (**worker_key**) in order to communicate with the job scheduler.
-The values provided by this field is a base64, gzipped representation of the GSI authentication file and is passed to contextualization metadata templates in jinja2 variables.
+The value provided by this field is a base64, gzipped representation of the GSI authentication token and is passed to contextualization metadata templates in jinja2 variables.

 * **worker_key** (String):